Table of contents

 How to generate an SSH key pair on Windows

-1. Open the PuTTY keygen tool.
+- Open up the PuTTY keygen tool.

 That’s it - you have successfully generated an SSH key pair.